KittyMac/flynn/docs/ACTOR.md

 *Covered above*

 **Actor variables and functions that start with "safe" are "protected"**
 *If all variables and functions in a actor must be private, then class inheritance would be near impossible to do effectively.
-As such, Flynnlint provides its own implementation pf "protected" access for Actors.
-Simply start your variable or function with the prefix "safe" and Flynnlint will allow you to make it non-private.
+As such, FlynnPlugin provides its own implementation pf "protected" access for Actors.
+Simply start your variable or function with the prefix "safe" and FlynnPlugin will allow you to make it non-private.
 Once it is non-private, it can be called by outside of the main Actor class.
-Flynnlint will then ensure that the safe variable is only called from a subclass of that actor class, effectively giving actors a "protected" access level*
+FlynnPlugin will then ensure that the safe variable is only called from a subclass of that actor class, effectively giving actors a "protected" access level*

 **Actor variables and functions that start with "unsafe" are... unsafe!**
 *At the end of the day, you are the developer.
 If you want to expose access to a variable or function on a actor to be potentially called directly by other threads you can do this by using the prefix "unsafe".
-As the name implies, all Flynnlint protections are turned off for unsafe variables and functions, and it is up to you to provide any necessary measure so that these can be used safely*
+As the name implies, all FlynnPlugin protections are turned off for unsafe variables and functions, and it is up to you to provide any necessary measure so that these can be used safely*

 ![](../meta/safety.png)